 Other runners prefer a tight, stocking-like fit.
 What is right for you?
 The right fit is the one that feels best.
 And the only way to know for sure is to get out and run a few kilometers in your shoes.
 There are also tables for choosing shoe size.

 When you work towards a race or a goal, it’s a good idea to run several different types of training runs, which create variation and develop you as a runner – both longer, slower, shorter and faster – and preferably on different surfaces.
 You can find out more about this at Choose the best running shoes for different Purposes or here.

-4. Long distance running in easy pace – LSD
+Long distance running at an easy pace – LSD

 Easy to moderate long runs are a must for any runner in any kind of training.
 A comfortable, long run at an easy to moderate pace helps to build up strength and improve your oxygen utilization, and it helps to recover from the hard runs.
 These shoes are made with more cushioning- and support materials.